Ella-Berman/Notes-App/README.md

 # Notes-App

-Notes app implemented using React and Node.js that saves data to a PostgreSQL database.
+Notes app implemented using React and Node.js that saves data to a PostgreSQL database (supabase).

 Skills: React, Node.js, PostgreSQL, Prisma